The three missing terms in Ramanujan's septic theta function identity: Examples for Entry

 \subsubsection{Acknowledgments}

 I started to work on this paper as an independent scholar in Győr, Hungary, and finalized it at University of Tromsø -- The Arctic University of Norway, in Tromsø, Norway.
-The comments of Professor Bruce C. Berndt are highly appreciated.
+The comments of Professors Bruce C. Berndt and Trygve Johnsen are highly appreciated.